pepkit/pepkit.github.io/_docs/project_config.md

 	  pipeline_interfaces: /path/to/pipeline_interface.yaml

-### Project config section: data_sources
+### Project config sections: `derived_columns` and `data_sources`

+The sections called `derived_columns` and `data_sources` provide a flexible way to point to data files on disk.
+These two sections go together (so they aren't meaningful independently; if you define one you should define the other).

-The `data_sources` section uses regex-like commands to point to different spots on the filesystem for data.
-The variables (specified by ``{variable}``) are populated by sample attributes (columns in the sample annotation sheet).
-You can also use shell environment variables (like ``${HOME}``) in these.
+The `derived_columns` section provides a way to link short keys to variable-encoded file paths.
+The variables in the file paths are formatted as `{variable}`, and are populated by sample attributes (columns in the sample annotation sheet).
+For example, your files may be stored in `/path/to/raw/data/{sample_name}.fastq`, where `{sample_name}` will be populated individually for each sample in your PEP.

 Example:

 	data_sources:
-	  source1: /path/to/raw/data/{sample_name}_{sample_type}.bam
+	  source1: "/path/to/raw/data/{sample_name}_{sample_type}.bam"
-	  source2: /path/from/collaborator/weirdNamingScheme_{external_id}.fastq
+	  source2: "/path/from/collaborator/weirdNamingScheme_{external_id}.fastq"
-	  source3: ${HOME}/{test_id}.fastq
+	  source3: "${HOME}/{test_id}.fastq"

-For more details, see [derived columns](/docs/derived_columns).

-### Project config section: derived_columns
+You can also use shell environment variables (like ``${HOME}``).

-``derived_columns`` is just a simple list that tells looper which column names it should populate as data_sources.
+The `derived_columns` section identifies which column names (or sample attributes) should be populated as data_sources.
 Corresponding sample attributes will then have as their value not the entry in the table, but the value derived from the string replacement of sample attributes specified in the config file.
 This enables you to point to more than one input file for each sample (for example read1 and read2).

 Example: